Asthma can be genetic, though not all cases of asthma are inherited. Asthma has a range of other causes and risk factors.

 A person is more likely to develop asthma if they have a family history of the condition.
 This means that asthma can be genetic.
 Some researchers describe it as a “highly heritable disease.”

-Genetics play less of a role in asthma development later in life, so adult-onset asthma and occupational asthma are slightly less dependent on genes.
+Genetics play less of a role in asthma development later in life, so adult-onset asthma and occupational asthma are less dependent on genes.

 A person can also develop asthma without any genetic predisposition for the condition.
 In fact, many environmental factors can cause a person to develop it.